Highlights from the Ratings and Financial Report for Coterra Energy Inc. (CTRA)

 Susquehanna gave a rating of “Neutral” to CTRA, setting the target price at $32 in the report published on April 25th of the current year.

-Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 2.84%, as shares surge +7.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +19.00% upper at present.
+Volatility was left at 3.78%, however, over the last 30 days, the volatility rate increased by 4.33%, as shares sank -6.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.95% upper at present.

-During the last 5 trading sessions, CTRA rose by +1.93%, which changed the moving average for the period of 200-days by +46.14% in comparison to the 20-day moving average, which settled at $30.15.
-In addition, Coterra Energy Inc. saw 69.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTRA fell by -3.46%, which changed the moving average for the period of 200-days by +43.13% in comparison to the 20-day moving average, which settled at $30.37.
+In addition, Coterra Energy Inc. saw 58.82% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading